Frequently Asked Questions

 Helios Education Foundation was created through the conversion and sale of Southwest Student Services Corporation, a student loan products and services company.
 Southwest had affiliates in Arizona and Florida, and the Foundation’s founding board wanted to give back to those states.

-Helios Education Foundation does not actively fundraise.
-The Foundation has a substantial endowment that funds our efforts.
-Designed to exist in perpetuity, the Foundation uses interest income from the endowment to fund our organization and community impact strategies.
+Helios does not actively fundraise but has a substantial endowment funding our efforts.
+Designed to exist in perpetuity, Helios uses interest income from the endowment to fund our organization and community impact strategies.

 How do you get funding from Helios?